Seiya Suzuki Hiroshima's Cleanup - From Kamitteru to MLB Cubs

 His Place in the Lineage of Carp Sluggers

 The Hiroshima Carp have a tradition of developing homegrown power hitters since the franchise's founding.
 Koji Yamamoto hit 536 career home runs in the 1970s-80s, becoming the symbol of the Red Helmet lineup.
 In the 1990s, Tomonori Maeda earned the title of solitary genius for his pure hitting art, while Tomoaki Kanemoto demonstrated ironman durability in the 2000s.
-Suzuki belongs to this lineage yet occupies a unique niche, distinguished by his rapid third-year breakout from high school, the diversity of his international exit path, and the completeness of his hitting mechanics.
+Suzuki belongs to this lineage yet occupies a unique niche, distinguished by his rapid fourth-year breakout from high school, the diversity of his international exit path, and the completeness of his hitting mechanics.
 Each predecessor inscribed their name from a different angle: Yamamoto through sheer home run volume, Maeda through batting artistry, and Kanemoto through endurance.
 For the next generation seeking the cleanup role in Hiroshima, the path Suzuki carved represents both a benchmark and an aspiration.